sxmanderson/minimal-mistakes/_pages/resume.md

 - Administered internal AngularJS web app and reformulated multi-view design into single modular page

-- Developed reusable Angular module for shopping cart, using Bower for version control across multiple projects and maintaining its private GitHub repository
+- Developed reusable Angular module for shopping cart app, using Bower for version control across multiple projects and maintaining its private GitHub repository

 - Development on mobile app version of customer portal site; compiled to Android and iOS, using Ionic framework, Cordova and Node.js to run in test, Karma and Protractor for unit and e2e testing